Invalid email address

 Analyze the authenticity of the influencer's followers, too.
 Today, with 45% of Instagram accounts showing signs of being fake, it's hard to tell who has or hasn’t paid to inflate their follower count.
 This is another good reason to prioritize engagement metrics instead of follower count.

 Use engagement insights to dig into the authenticity of an influencer.
 If they have a high number of followers but they only have a handful of likes and comments on each post, it could indicate something fishy.
-In this case, you can take a look at their follower growth graph to see if they have spikes of follower growth which could indicate they’ve purchased followers.
+In this case, take a look at their follower growth graph to see if they have spikes of follower growth which could indicate they’ve purchased followers.

 Traditional social media campaign analytics